 Our materials on this page tell you about your rights.
 They can help you advocate for yourself or another person.
 We base our materials on the law at the time we write them.
 The law can change.
 If you want to make sure the law has not changed, call us or another legal source.

-DRC has materials in accessible formats.
-We offer disability related reasonable accommodations when asked.
-If you need help to access other DRC services or materials call 916-504-5800; TTY 800-719-5798.
+We have materials in accessible formats.
+We give disability related reasonable accommodations when asked.
+If you need help to access other DRC services or materials, call 916-504-5800 or TTY 800-719-5798.